 So what are some digital alternatives that put students first?
 One solution is a university-wide approach for the digital delivery of textbooks called Universal Learning.

-Unlike access codes, Universal Learning rolls the price of student content into tuition, providing students with digital access to all the content they need for their courses on the first day of class — and at a lower price point than conventional textbook access.
-Universal Learning solutions offer a wide range of content from thousands of publishers, including Open Education Resources (OER), via a single platform.
+Unlike access codes, Universal Learning standardizes — and lowers —the cost of learning content, providing students with digital access to the content they need for their courses on the first day of class.
+Students pay via their enrollment — allowing financial aid can be applied.
+Done well, Universal Learning solutions lower content costs for students by 30-50% and include a wide range of content from thousands of publishers, including Open Education Resources (OER), via a single platform.

-For students, Universal Learning significantly reduces course material expenses: cost savings can range from 30 to 50 percent.
 There are benefits for institutions too.
-The right platforms that enable Universal Learning can streamline and automate the workflows associated with identifying, selecting, procuring, and distributing content — helping institutions achieve significant cost avoidance savings of up to $500,000 per year.
+The right platforms that enable Universal Learning can streamline and automate the workflows associated with identifying, selecting, procuring, and distributing content--helping institutions achieve significant cost avoidance savings of up to $500,000 per year.

 Diving headfirst into a Universal Learning approach can seem like a daunting task, and it might seem possible to get broad-based support from academic leadership and faculty at first.
 Starting with a pilot is the logical first step, whether you are still rooted in a paper model for textbooks or your faculty has started exploring digital alternatives in earnest.